Bright Flight Program

 The Bright Flight Program is a great way for Missouri students to get a head start on their college education.
 It’s a scholarship program that can help students pay for school, and it’s available at all levels: community colleges and four-year universities alike.

 Bright Flight is based on your ACT score, so the higher your score, the more money you can get from Bright Flight.
-The Bright Flight eligibility scores are also increasing with the class of 2023 seniors.
+The Bright Flight eligibility scores are increased with the class of 2024 seniors.
 Students will need to score a 32 to qualify for up to $3,000 or a 31 to qualify for up to $1,000.

 If you’re interested in applying for Bright Flight, here are some things you should know:

-• The Missouri Department of Higher Education & Workforce Development will begin recognizing Superscores for Bright Flight eligibility beginning with the seniors graduating in 2023.
+• The Missouri Department of Higher Education & Workforce Development will begin recognizing Superscores for Bright Flight eligibility.

 • Your qualifying score must be achieved by the June test date immediately following your graduation from high school.
 Keep in mind, the score achieved on the July test date immediately following your graduation from high school does not qualify for the Bright Flight scholarship program.